sradics/digital-garden/_notes/The hardest pill to swallow about self-improvement..md

 ## Highlights
 * we may have not gotten the encouragement for self-betterment, we have no one around us who are striving for the best — so we want to consume and process all the information, methods, tips, and tricks we can.
-* The real truth about self-development, the real pain is the application.
+* ==The real truth about self-development, the real pain is the application.==
-* How many people are out there actively trying, failing, getting knocked down on their ass, and trying again?
-Very few.
+* ==How many people are out there actively trying, failing, getting knocked down on their ass, and trying again?
+Very few.==
 * There are some that are more “optimal” than others, but they will all work — if applied.
-* We need to build a core set of practices and not stray from the narrow road of improvement.
+* We need to ==build a core set of practices and not stray from the narrow road of improvement.==
-* You can’t know all the answers before you take action.
-You need to act before you are ready.
+* ==You can’t know all the answers before you take action.
+You need to act before you are ready.==